marloBruder/mmt1/README.md

-<span style="color:red">If you are reading this message then that means that mmt1 is not yet officially released and that I am still testing things.
-Please ignore this repository for now and come back in a few hours.</span>

 # mmt1

 mmt1 is a mmj2 style proof assistant for the metamath formal language, created using [Tauri 2.0](https://v2.tauri.app).
 With it you can create not just metamath proofs, but also entire (grammatical) metamath databases.